Code-Institute-Submissions/MS1-Oak-Tree-Riding-School/README.md

 ## Features

-- **Intro/Homepage:** contains hero image to entice the user and create impact, contains initial information about the riding school.
+- **Intro/Homepage:** contains hero image to create impact, contains initial information about the riding school.
 - **Lesson details:** provide information on the types of lessons available and pricing options.
 - **Our horses page:**  gallery and information page so potential clients can view and gain more information on different equines at the school.
 - **Contact form:**  contact form where users can make enquiries and book lessons.
 - **Location:**  provide map so users can view the location of the riding school and see if it is viable for them to travel there.
 - **Footer:** with social media links to enable easy access to other social media sites which can offer more information to the user.

+## Surface
+I have taken on inspiration from sites such as Linden Tree Ranch and Markfield equestrian centre.
+I want to provide a website that is very clean by utilizing whitespace and strong typography to make it inviting to the user and to make content easily readable.

+**Colours**
+White space has been used to provide a sense of calm, I have also utilised a golden sand colour (#fafafa) within the logo and footer.
+This has been used to tie in with the sand in the arena of the riding school and also provides an upmarket feel to the site and brand.

+I have used (#ffffff) for my main text to make it clearly visible to the user against the white background.

+Typography

+Heading text

+Body text

+Photography